RHexMan/RHex/AddUsingCpanm.md

 Working in a mac Terminal window...

-Make sure that your newly installed perl (which for this example we shall assume is perl5.28.1) is current in perlbrew (otherwise the modules you install below will not go to the right place in your `~/perl5 directory`.
+Make sure that your newly installed perl (which for this example we shall assume is perl5.28.1) is current in perlbrew (otherwise the modules you install below will not go to the right place in your `~/perl5` directory.
 At the prompt type:

 `perlbrew info`